-Trading faces with Leo DiCaprio in the hot deep-fake social app Zao comes with major privacy concerns
+Trading faces with Leo DiCaprio in the hot deepfake social app Zao comes with major privacy concerns

 Oh, and in less than 10 seconds.

 The meme possibilities alone may have your head dancing in social media delight.
 That’s certainly what fueled Chinese app Zao’s meteoric rise up China’s iOS free app charts over the weekend, after being released on Friday, propelling it to the top spot by Sunday.
-It’s essentially a free, deep-fake, face-swapping app that can drop your face into select TV and movie scenes after uploading just a single image.
+It’s essentially a free, deepfake, face-swapping app that can drop your face into select TV and movie scenes after uploading just a single image.

 In case you haven't heard, #ZAO is a Chinese app which completely blew up since Friday.
 Best application of 'Deepfake'-style AI facial replacement I've ever seen.